Code-Crusaders-NWU/HumanMovementSciences-NWU/Documentation/Functionality/Data Management.md

 ## Data Storage
-The application makes use of a MongoDB database with Mongoose as the Object Data Modeling library.
+The application makes use of a MongoDB database with Mongoose as the Object Data Modelling library.
 The models define schemas for each entity, including validation and relationships between data fields.

 The schemas ensure data consistency by enforcing types and constraints (unique id's, required fields, and format validation).